NoblisDemo/myCabinet/README.md

 On Development Day 4 (the final full development day) and Day 5 (the hardening and UI enhancement day), our team conducted [System Usability Surveys](evidence/f_myHealthAlerts_SUS_Survey_Results.pdf) based on the [Usability.gov System Usability Scale] (http://www.usability.gov/how-to-and-tools/methods/system-usability-scale.html) and [scoring approach popularized by Jeff Sauro] (http://www.measuringu.com/sus.php).
 Our baseline score of 77.69% (B) and findal score of 80.42% (A) validated the changes made to improve the prototype's usability.

-## June 26-July 6: Evidence Consolidation and Final Review
+## June 26-July 6: Evidence Consolidation, Deployment Update, and Final Review
 Although GSA extended the BPA response timeline, Noblis made a deliberate choice to maintain the agreed-upon prototype development budget and we completed development at 26th at noon.
 A large amount of evidence was automatically generated by our CI pipeline and continuous monitoring tools.
 That said, much of the evidence related to user centered design and usability required a good deal of consolidation.
 We used the additional time to complete these consolidation activities to provide GSA’s 18F team with ample evidence demonstrating the process we followed to design, develop, and [deploy the working prototype](evidence/p_myHealthAlerts_install.md).

 ## July 7: Submittal
-On the final day, we made our [myHealthAlerts prototype](https://18f-ads.noblis.org/myHealthAlerts/), [repository](https://github.com/NoblisDemo/myCabinet), and [Trello board](https://trello.com/b/gb1av8iH/gsa-18f-prototype) public and submitted final details via eBuy.
+On the final day, we made our [myHealthAlerts prototype](http://www.myhealthalerts18f.com/), [repository](https://github.com/NoblisDemo/myCabinet), and [Trello board](https://trello.com/b/gb1av8iH/gsa-18f-prototype) public and submitted final details via eBuy.

 ## Evidence Inventory